 Unless you have a poor driving record or a bad credit score, drivers who turn 22 can expect a reduction in their insurance premiums from how much they pay as a 21-year-old.

-The average national car insurance rate for a 22-year-old driver is about $2,404 per year or $200 per month, for their own full coverage policy.
-It represents a $636 drop from what a driver would expect to pay at age 20 and less than half of what they would have paid at age 18.
+The average national car insurance rate for a 22-year-old driver with a full coverage policy is about $2,404 per year or $200 per month.
+This represents a $636 drop from what a driver would expect to pay at age 20 and less than half of what they would have paid at age 18.

 Read on to learn more about car insurance for 22-year-olds.